Hakeemmidan/Jewely/README.md

 - `sass-rails`
     - Sass adapter for rails pipeline
         - All styling in this project was done through Sass
-### Noticable Dependencies
+### Noticeable Dependencies
 - `@babel/core`, `@babel/preset-env`, `@babel/preset-react`, `babel-loader`
-    - Converts ES5+ JavaScript code into more compaitable versions
+    - Converts ES5+ JavaScript code into more compatible versions
 - `react-responsive-carousel`
     - Displays images in a photo carousel
         - Used in product show pages and site landing page